10 best French restaurants in Paris

 6. Verjus

-Romance with ... fried chicken.
+AT Verjus, find romance with ... fried chicken.

 Courtesy Verjus Paris

-Opened by the innovative American couple behind the now-closed private dining club Hidden Kitchen, Verjus is a romantic restaurant is exclusive without being pretentious.
+Opened by the innovative American couple, Verjus is a romantic restaurant is exclusive without being pretentious.
 Located behind the Palais-Royal, the top-notch food features fresh, seasonal flavors, not to mention one of the best fried chicken dishes in the city, available at the wine bar.

 "There's a lot of engagement and conversation," says Zimbeck.

-Note: Editor's note: This article was first published in 2013 and been updated for 2019.
-CNN's Forrest Brown contributed new material to this article.